mortbopet/RTOC/README.md

 # Fagprojekt

-Converting some nice DTU Phsyics projects from matlab to super speedy c++ with OpenCV
+Converting some nice DTU Physics projects from matlab to super speedy c++ with OpenCV